 Compared to ocean-going ships, Afloat in France’s Napoléon feels like a toy boat with just three decks and six cabins for a maximum of 12 passengers.
 There are six crew, too – talk about personal service!
 This is most definitely the luxury end of river cruising – hardly surprising when you learn that Afloat in France is in them same group as the Orient Express.

 We are journeying down a river that gave its name tom one of France’s most famous wines – Cote de Rhone – and wine is quite a feature on this trip.
 Our first stop is a tasting at the Ferraton vineyard in Hermitage and several more follow, with many of the choicest bottles ending up on the table at dinner!

 It was actually the Romans who planted the first vines, and they also brought lavender to scent their bath houses.
 Nowadays, you can buy it here fresh from the fields as an aromatherapy oil or perfumed pillow.
 And you can still see it ground between the same enormous millstones the Romans would have used.
 Its heady fragrance fills the air for miles around.
-To read the full article, subscribe to our magazine now by click here.

 And if you liked this story, subscribe to our bi-monthly World Travel Magazine, a handpicked selection of editorial features and stories from Global Destinations, Inspire Me, Insider, Style File, Wellness & Travel, City Travel, Suite Life, At Leisure, Short Breaks and much more.